 Tripoli Travel Guide

-*Serious travel warnings have been issued for Tripoli, with many foreign governments advising against all but essential travel to the Libyan capital.
-Travellers should note in particular that clashes have forced the closure of the international airport in recent weeks.
+*Serious travel warnings have been issued for Tripoli, with many foreign governments advising against travel to the Libyan capital.
+Travellers should note in particular that clashes have periodically forced the closure of the international airport.

 Unfortunately, this wonderful city has seen hard times in recent years thanks to rebel and terrorist activity during and in the aftermath of civil war.
 While its many wonders remain undimmed, travellers are advised to do careful research before visiting the city, and to take note of the serious travel warnings issued by various international governments.